arista-netdevops-community/atd-avd/DEMO.md

 $ ansible-playbook playbooks/atd-prepare-lab.yml
 ```

-This playbook prepare tasks on Cloudvision and let you option to validate changes before applying change control.
-After you executed all pending tasks, your CV should look like the following
+This playbook creates tasks on CloudVision and gives you the option to validate changes before applying change control.

+In CVP, create a Change Control and Execute all the pending tasks the playbook generated.
+After tasks are complete, your CVP Network Provisioning screen should look like the following.

 ![ATD Provisioning](docs/imgs/atd-topo-provisioning.png)

 ## 4. Apply AVD configuration

-While playbook supports build/provision/execute in a row, we will go on a step by step approach.
+While the playbook supports build/provision/execute in a row, we will proceed on a step by step basis.

 #### Build devices configuration

 ```bash
 $ ansible-playbook playbooks/atd-fabric-deploy.yml --tags build
 ```

+This playbook when used with `build` tag creates configuration files and documentation.

 Output can be reviewed in your VScode instance: